BrendanHoagie/TypingGamePrototype/README.md

 # Controls
 ## Player 1
-- move with arrow keys
-- aim with mouse
+- move & aim with mouse
 - left click to attempt to cast a spell
 - right click to cancel current spell attempt
 - all other alphanumeric keys to type a spell